Alexhuszagh/alexhuszagh.github.com/_posts/2016-10-31-using-qttest-effectively.markdown

 };
 ```

-Next, we ensure that the test fixture collection is statically initialized within the function definition, and the constructor calls this function to add itself to the suite.
+Next, we ensure that the test suite is statically initialized within the member function, and the constructor adds itself to the test suite.

 ```cpp
 TestSuite::TestSuite()